 Fine Motor Skills

 Manipulating the dough helps kids strengthen fine motor skills and enhance hand-eye coordination.
-Developing strength, control, and dexterity in the little muscles of a child’s hands and fingers will help them out as they learn to control a pencil or pair of scissors.
+Developing strength, control, and dexterity in the little muscles of a child’s hands and fingers will help them out as they learn to control a pencil or learn cut with scissors.

 Playdough provides an opportunity for open-ended creation.
 Kids can make whatever they want from the squishy stuff.
 They can experiment with shape and texture.
 They can pull it apart and make mold it together.
 Playdough can easily be part of dramatic play as kids create birthday cakes, hamburgers, or bananas.